RickLeinecker/Fortuna/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Fix or feature that would cause existing functionality to not work as expected
-- [ ] This change requires a documentation update
+- [ ] This change requires a update in the design document

 **Checklist:**
 Go down the list and check them off.